 Metastatic stage (pM)

-Primary bone cancers are given a metastatic stage (pM) only if a pathologist has confirmed that the cancer has traveled to another part of the body (metastasis).
+Primary bone cancers are given a metastatic stage (pM) only if a pathologist has confirmed that tumour cells have travelled to another part of the body.
 They do so by examining tissue from that part of the body.